Finslerian wormhole solution in the framework of modified gravity: Formalism of Finsler Geometry in Gravity

-The achievement of the $f(R)$ theory in the cosmology inspired us to investigate wormhole solutions because $f(R,T)$ MGT reduces to $f(R)$ gravity in the limit $\lambda\rightarrow0$.
-In this section, we'll look at the functional form $f(R,T)= R+f(T)$, where $f(T)=2\lambda T$ is a function of the trace of the stress-energy tensor of matter.
-As a result, it is crucial to research how $\lambda$ affects wormhole solutions with shape functions when there is matter present.
-The equation for the Finslerian gravitational field is provided by,
+where $\mathcal{L}_m$ is the matter Lagrangian density $g$ represents the determinant of the Finsler metric and $f(Ric, T)$ is the arbitrary function of $Ric$ and $T$ Ricci scalar and energy-momentum tensor, respectively.
+In this section, we'll look at the functional form $f(Ric,T)= Ric+f(T)$, where $f(T)=2\lambda T$ is a function of the trace of the stress-energy tensor of matter.
+Our approach in deriving the modified gravitational field equation closely follows the methodology detailed in reference P. H. R. S. Moraes et al. \cite{Sahoo,Godani}.
+We obtained the Finslerian modified gravitational field equation as follows,

 where $4\pi_F$ stands for the volume of the Finsler structure $\bar{F}$ in two dimensions.
-If we take $\bar{F}$ as the Finslerian sphere \cite{Li3}, then $\pi_F$ becomes equal to $\pi$.
-By combining components of the Finslerian modified Einstein tensor Eq. (\ref{Eq.40}-\ref{Eq.42}) and energy-momentum tensor Eq. (\ref{Eq.47}), by taking $(G=C=1)$ as relativistic units we can arrive at the gravitational field equations from Eq. (\ref{Eq.48}) for Finslerian wormhole space-time Eq. (\ref{Eq.27}) as follows,
+If we take $\bar{F}$ as the Finslerian sphere \cite{Li1}, then $\pi_F$ becomes equal to $\pi$.
+By combining components of the Finslerian modified Einstein tensor equation (\ref{eq.40}-\ref{eq.42}) and energy-momentum tensor equation (\ref{eq.47}), by taking $(G=c=1)$ as relativistic units we can arrive at the gravitational field equations from equation (\ref{eq.48}) for Finslerian wormhole space-time equation (\ref{eq.27}) as follows \cite{Godani,Singh}},

+It is crucial to research how $\lambda$ affects wormhole solutions with shape functions in the presence of matter.
 If we know the distribution of the matter, gravitational field equations enable us to identify the space-time geometry and vice-versa.
-Additionally, it has the interesting property that, using the field equations, one can analyze both the distribution of matter and the whole structure of space-time if they are aware of some of the energy stress tensor's components and some of the space-time geometry.\\
+Additionally, it has the interesting property that, using the field equations, one can analyze both the distribution of matter and the whole structure of space-time if they are aware of some of the energy stress tensor's components and the space-time geometry.\\

-In the context of $f(R,T)=R +2\lambda T$ gravity, an exponential shape function \cite{Moraes1}
+In the context of $f(R,T)=R +2\lambda T$ gravity, an exponential shape function~\cite{Moraes1}